House of Bourbon: Louis XIV and Louis XV

 Royal Coat of arms of the Kingdom of France and Navarre.

-Dynastic group portrait of Louis XIV (seated) with his son the Louis the Grand Dauphin (to the left), his grandson Louis, Duke of Burgundy (to the right), his great-grandson the duc d'Anjou, later Louis XV, and Madame de Ventadour, his governess, who commissioned this painting some years later; busts of Henry IV and Louis XIII in the background.
+Dynastic group portrait of Louis XIV (seated) with his son Louis the Grand Dauphin (to the left), his grandson Louis, Duke of Burgundy (to the right), his great-grandson the duc d'Anjou, later Louis XV, and Madame de Ventadour, his governess, who commissioned this painting some years later; busts of Henry IV and Louis XIII in the background.

-A posthumous painting commissioned around 1670 by Philippe de France.
+A posthumous painting commissioned around 1670 by Philippe I, Duke of Orléans.
 It shows the French Bourbon family around that time.
 It includes: Henrietta Maria of France (d.
-1669), exiled Queen of England; Philippe I, Duke of Orléans, founder of the House of Orléans; his first wife Princess Henriette (d.
+1669), exiled Queen of England; Philippe himself, founder of the House of Orléans; his first wife Princess Henriette (d.
 1670); the couple's first daughter Marie Louise d'Orléans (later Queen of Spain); Anne of Austria (d.
 1666); the Orléans daughters of Gaston, Duke of Orléans; Louis XIV; the Dauphin of France with his wife Maria Theresa of Spain with her third daughter Marie-Thérèse, called Madame Royale (died 1672) and her second son Philippe-Charles de France, duc d'Anjou (d.
 1671).
 The first daughter of Gaston stands on the far right: Anne Marie Louise d'Orléans.
 The picture frame with the two children are the other two daughters of Louis and Maria Theresa who died in 1662 and 1664.

 Louis XIV succeeded his father at four years of age; he would go on to become the most powerful king in French history.
 His mother Anne served as his regent with her favorite Jules, Cardinal Mazarin, as chief minister.
 When Louis was age 7, Nicolas de Neufville de Villeroy became governor of the young king.
 The main childhood places of Louis XIV were the Palais-Royal and the nearby Hôtel de Villeroy.
 Mazarin continued the policies of Richelieu, bringing the Thirty Years' War to a successful conclusion in 1648 and defeating the nobility's challenge to royal absolutism in a series of civil wars known as the Frondes.
 He continued to war with Spain until 1659.

 In that year the Treaty of the Pyrenees was signed signifying a major shift in power, France had replaced Spain as the dominant state in Europe.
 The treaty called for an arranged marriage between Louis and his cousin Maria Theresa, a daughter of King Philip IV of Spain by his first wife Elisabeth, the sister of Louis XIII.
 They were married in 1660 and had a son, Louis, in 1661.
 Mazarin died on 9 March 1661 and it was expected that Louis would appoint another chief minister, as had become the tradition, but instead he shocked the country by announcing he would rule alone.